 On the high street, derelict buildings are being reinvented as vibrant hubs for theatre and the arts, and you can wander through excellent exhibitions at The Glynn Vivian Art Gallery, before checking out the Dylan Thomas Centre.

-Foodies will enjoy strolling through Swansea’s Indoor Market (the largest indoor market in Wales).
-With more than 100 stalls, you can sample some of the tastiest local delicacies, including cockles and laverbread (the latter of which is a dish made from seaweed that was foraged on the North Gower shores).
+Foodies will enjoy strolling through the Swansea Indoor Market (the largest indoor market in Wales).
+With more than 100 stalls, you can sample some of the tastiest local delicacies, including cockles and laverbread (a dish made from seaweed that was foraged on the North Gower shores).

 And, of course, one of the main perks of a Swansea city break is visiting the five-mile beach, where you can swim, surf, or just relax on the golden sand.
 Plus, just a little further along is the sweeping Rhossili Bay, where you can take in the alluring Llangennith beach.